 aka The Last Spinach Dip Recipe You’ll Ever Need

-- 1 packet of dried vegetable recipe mix [I used this one]
+- 1 packet Knorr dried vegetable recipe mix

-- 1 cup of regular mayo or a second cup of yogurt
+- 1 cup quality mayo or a second cup of yogurt

 - Thaw frozen spinach.